scottwlocke/BuildWSLToolBuild/README.md

+# Build a Docker Container with Fedora as an Ansible Control Node

+# Build Command
+docker build . -t ansible_fedora

-# BuildWSLToolBuild
+# Run interactively
-Docker Build File and helper Scripts to build a WSL Image via exporting from Docker.
+docker run -it ansible_fedora